On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

 In practice, the orthogonality condition for the nonzero rows of $\matX$ is almost never met unless there are infinitely many MMVs.
 Hence, the existing support recovery conditions for M-SBL are significant mainly from a theoretical perspective.
 In this paper, we present new non-asymptotic, practically useful performance guarantees for the M-SBL algorithm. \fi

-\begin{enumerate} \item A new interpretation of the M-SBL algorithm as a Bregman matrix divergence minimization problem, which opens up new avenues to exploit the vast literature on Bregman divergence minimization for devising faster, more robust algorithms towards minimizing the M-SBL cost function. \item New sufficient conditions under which M-SBL exactly recovers the true support of the joint sparse vectors with high probability in the noisy MMV problem.
-The conditions are specified in terms of the number of MMVs and the properties of the measurement matrix. \item The support error probability in M-SBL is theoretically shown to decay exponentially with the number of MMVs.
-The error exponent is related to the restricted isometry property of $\matA \odot \matA$, the self Khatri-Rao product of $\matA$.
-Explicit upper bounds on the number of MMVs sufficient for vanishing support error probability in M-SBL for both noisy as well as noiseless measurements are derived.
+\begin{enumerate} \item We interpret the M-SBL optimization as a Bregman matrix divergence minimization problem; opening up new avenues to exploit the vast literature on Bregman divergence minimization towards devising faster, more robust algorithms for support recovery. \item For the JSSR problem, we analyze the consistency of the estimated nonzero support inferred from the variance hyperparameters of a zero mean, row-sparsity inducing Gaussian prior on~$\matX$.
+These hyperparameters are estimated via a constrained type-II maximum likelihood (ML) procedure, called cM-SBL, wherein the nonzero coefficients of the ML estimate are constrained to lie inside a bounded interval.
+We show that the support error probability decays exponentially with number of MMVs, and the error exponent is related to the null space and restricted singular value properties of $\matA \odot \matA$, the self Khatri-Rao product of the sensing matrix $\matA$ with itself.
+Explicit bounds on the number of MMVs sufficient for vanishing support error probability for both noisy and nearly noiseless measurements are derived (in Theorem~\ref{thm_suff_conditions_form1}).
+The support consistency guarantees obtained for the constrained type-II ML solution also apply to any global solution of the M-SBL optimization whose nonzero coefficients lie inside a known interval (see Corollary~\ref{corr_transfer_results_to_msbl}).

+\item In the special case where the sensing matrix $\matA$ is constructed from i.i.d. $\mathcal{N}\lb 0, \frac{1}{m} \rb$ entries, we bound the MMV complexity for which the cM-SBL optimization exactly recovers the true $k$-sparse support using $m = \Omega(\sqrt{k} \log n)$ measurements per MMV.
+In the case of noiseless measurements, we show that M-SBL exactly recovers the true $k$-sparse support from a single measurement vector, provided $k < \text{spark}(\matA) -1$.